CEED/libCEED/RELEASING.md

 > @JuliaRegistrator register branch=main subdir=julia/LibCEED.jl

-At this point, the bot should create against the [general Julia registry](https://github.com/JuliaRegistries/General), which should be merged automatically after a short delay.
+At this point, the bot should create a PR against the [general Julia registry](https://github.com/JuliaRegistries/General), which should be merged automatically after a short delay.